srky420/cs50-fp-bootstrap/readme.md

 - Shows table is similar to Movies table.

-- Once user is logged in, they can add/remove content from watchlist which creates new row with in either movies or shows table based on route.
+- Once user is logged in, they can add/remove content from watchlist which creates new row in either movies or shows table based on route.

 - Notice how above table has user_id as Foreign Key which helps determine which movies belong to which users and used to display appropriate add/remove buttons, similarly for Shows table as well.